thermalogic/SEES/guide/UMLPython.md

 >pyreverse [options] <packages>
 ```

-If we want to generate the UML class diagrams in `dot` format files of Python package or modules
+If we want to generate the UML class diagrams in `dot` format files of Python packages or modules

 ```bash
 pyreverse -o dot  python-package/module-name